techieinyou/terraform-aws-lambdalayer-python/README.md

 This module will create an AWS Lambda Layer with ANY Python library you like.
 This module is published in Terraform as [**TechieInYou/lambdalayer-python/aws**](https://registry.terraform.io/modules/techieinyou/lambdalayer-python/aws/latest).

 ## How this module works?
-You can assign the name of library you want to install to the variable __library_name__ .
-This module will
+You can assign the name of library you want to install in the variable __library_name__ .

+Once you provide the library name, this module will

     1. create a local folder `lambdalayer`
     2. install the library (using pip3) in the above folder